Bygoo

 The Bygoo Project is within a large, mineralised belt, known as the Wagga Tin Granites, with many occurrences of tin and associated metals.
 The Company has additional tenure covering the belt south of Ardlethan with recognised tin occurrences and again, limited exploration, which will form part of the Company’s longer-term plans.

-For further information on the Bygoo Project please view our latest Announcements:
+For the latest news and information on the Bygoo Project please view our latest Announcements: